 Important: Unlock requirements vary by carrier and are not dictated by Samsung.
-Contact your carrier prior to deactivation of the phone and activation on a new carrier to verify unlock requirements, and for additional information.
+To verify unlock requirements and find out additional information, contact your carrier prior to deactivating the phone and activating it on a new carrier.
 Galaxy S8+ and later may not be supported by BYOD customization on Cricket and MetroPCS.

 What to expect

 Here are a few things to keep in mind when you change the SIM card in a carrier unlocked phone.

 The phone branding, network configuration, carrier features, and system apps will be different based on the SIM card you insert or the carrier linked to the eSIM.

 The new carrier's settings menus will be applied.

 After switching carriers, data is preserved for the following: user contents, call information, contacts, settings, Samsung and Google apps, user downloaded apps, Home screen layout, launch bar on Home screen, and app tray.